jack101311/Eink-Module/readme.md

 ### --display

 The `--display` property is quite similar to the `display` CSS property.
 The main feature of Eink mode is to **display your website in a paginated fashion** rather than scrolling, so there's a display style called **book**.
-You can specify the main content of your website to be displayed like a book by giving it the `--display` CSS property with values `mainbook`.
+You can specify the main content of your website to be displayed like a book by giving it the `--display` CSS property with values `mainBook`.
 And also you can make other sub-sections or elements to be displayed in a paginated manner, just giving them the `--display` property with the value of `book`.

 There are 5 keyword values for this property, the main difference for these values are listed below:

-- **mainbook**
+- **mainBook**
-  mainbook is used to display the main content of your webpage (the main view).
-Users can enter scroll mode by swiping from right to left "only" when the focused book is mainbook.
+  mainBook is used to display the main content of your webpage (the main view).
+Users can enter scroll mode by swiping from right to left "only" when the focused book is mainBook.
 (Or when they press the Esc key.)
 - **book**
   book is used to display the sub-sections or other elements that you want to be displayed in a paginated fashion.
-When users swipe from right to left or press the Esc key from the view of any book, they will return to the view of mainbook.
+When users swipe from right to left or press the Esc key from the view of any book, they will return to the view of mainBook.
   </br>

 > [!IMPORTANT]
-> Please assign **the closest container of the main content** on the webpage as **mainbook** or **book** as possible.
+> Please assign **the closest container of the main content** on the webpage as **mainBook** or **book** as possible.
 That is, try not include any layout structures or elements that are not relevant or not displayed such as \<script> \<style> in the book.
 This will improve the overall performance of this module and make it work as expected.

 > [!TIP]
 > If there are several sections on the webpage, such as \<aside> \<header> \<footer>, display them separately as different books (windows) and navigate these books by UI or gestures will enhance the immersive reading experience.